MSJPhysicsClub/MSJPhysicsClub.github.io/ourteam.md

 <img src="/assets/img/kevin-jiang.jpeg" class="center" width="300"/>

 Kevin is a rising sophomore attending Mission San Jose High School.
+Kevin is a rising sophomore at Mission San Jose High School.
+He has participated in a multitude of physics classes and competitions (including the F=ma), earning a 5 on the AP Physics 1 exam.
+He is familiar with AP Physics C concepts as well.
+Besides physics, he is interested in math and computer science.
 He has attended numerous math competitions since he was in elementary school, qualifying for MathCounts State twice, getting Distinguished Honor Roll on the AMC 8 three times, and qualifying for AIME in 2020 and 2021.
 Along with his competition experience, Kevin also enjoys giving back his knowledge to the community by teaching classes.
 He has been teaching middle schoolers basic AMC 8 and 10 materials and AoPS geometry since 2019 and leading weekly reading clubs and numerous math circles, allowing him to earn the gold Presidential Volunteer Service Award medal.
 Additionally, he has also co-led the 2nd Annual MPTF Math Competition, as well as part of the problem writing committee for the Cowconuts competition.
 He wishes to spread interest for math throughout the community, making math not a subject people fear but a subject people love.